-The National Policy Statement on Urban Development 2020 was gazetted on 23 July 2020.
-It takes effect on 20 August 2020 when it replaces the National Policy Statement on Urban Development Capacity 2016.
+The National Policy Statement on Urban Development 2020 came into effect on 20 August 2020.
+It replaced the National Policy Statement on Urban Development Capacity 2016.

 The NPS-UD 2020 recognises the national significance of: